fluxionary/minetest-spawnit/API.md

 	entity = "mymod:my_walking_mob",
-    type = "monster",  -- or "npc" or "animal", or something custom cluster = 1, -- maximum amount to spawn at once (cluster is within a single mapblock) chance = 100, -- there will be a 1 in 100 chance of spawning a mob every second per_player = false, -- if true, there will be a 1 in 100 chance of spawning a mob every second per connected player
+    type = "monster",  -- or "npc" or "animal", or something custom cluster = 1, -- maximum amount to spawn at once (cluster is within a single mapblock) chance = 100, -- there will be a 1 in 100 chance of spawning a mob per second per_player = false, -- if true, there will be a 1 in 100 chance of spawning a mob every second per connected player

-	biome = {"snow"}, -- patterns. by default, no biome preferences on = {"node"}, -- any solid full node. or, list of nodes, groups, "walkable" for any solid node (incl. mesh/nodebox) within = {"not walkable"},
+	on = {"node"}, -- any solid full node. or, list of nodes, groups, "walkable" for any solid node (incl. mesh/nodebox) within = {"not walkable"},
+    near = {"any"},  -- TODO: implement
 	min_y = 0,
 	max_y = 100,
 	min_light = 0,